 - Hand washing prevents the spread of disease and illness.
-Wash hands frequently using soap and water, especially before eating, after using the bathroom and after handling pets. - Keep your child's immunizations up-to-date. - Make sure your child has routine well-child exams. - Flu vaccinations are recommended for everyone from children age 6 months through adult.
+Wash hands frequently using soap and water, especially before eating, after using the bathroom and after handling pets. - Keep your child's immunizations up to date. - Make sure he/she has routine well-child exams. - Flu vaccinations are recommended for everyone from children aged 6 months through adult.